-After a long hiatus, the FIA World Rally Championship is fully back in action now and as the WRC gets into the thick of its 48th season of competition, we take a (sideways) look back at the sport’s glorious evolution.
-In the midst of often blizzard-like conditions the World Rally Championship powered away from the finish line 47 years ago in Monte-Carlo – and ever since it has continued to defy the laws of probability and physics.
+AS THE FIA World Rally Championship GETS back in action AFTER HAVING SUCCESSFULLY COMPLETED 48 SEASONS, we take a (sideways) look back at the sport’s glorious evolution.
+In the midst of often blizzard-like conditions the World Rally Championship powered away from the finish line 48 years ago in Monte-Carlo – and ever since it has continued to defy the laws of probability and physics.

 For many, the 1970s represent a golden age of WRC competition.
 While Alpine Renault dominated the first season, the following years of the manufacturers’ championship (drivers would be left out until 1979) would see other icons come to the fore.

 Attached in poster form to thousands of bedroom walls, the Lancia Stratos was the rally car as sci-fi rocket sled.
 Specifically conceived as a rally car, the wedge-shaped wonder was unveiled at the 1971 Turin Motor Show but with 500 road-going cars needing to be built to satisfy Group 4 regulations it wasn’t until 1974 that the Ferrari V6 powered monster made its debut on the world’s stages.